Virginia Tech student accused of having assault rifle and trying to buy ammo

 No more details about his arrest or the investigation have been released.

 Zhao is from China and had been living in the area for about six months, the warrant said.

-He remains in custody at the Montgomery County Jail without bail, officials said.
+He remains in custody at the Montgomery County Jail without bail, and has a bond appearance scheduled for Thursday, officials said.

-CNN has attempted to reach Zhao's attorney, but did not receive a reply late Tuesday night.
+"There was never any threat to the community, never any threats communicated," said Jason Wolfrey, an attorney for Zhao.
+"As the evidence comes out I think it will become clear this case has been vastly oversensationalized."

 In a statement, university officials said unsubstantiated rumors had been circulating on campus about an individual stockpiling weapons and that Zhao's arrest was not linked to those rumors.